 TIP: While I didn’t finish the back (I left the canvas open), you can always cut felt the same size and hot glue or staple down so its a nice smooth back.

-I know I have been doing a lot of crafting blogs lately, but crafting your own fashion doesn’t get any better!
-I find that it all relates because what I cant find to fit Charlotte exactly, I just make.
+Crafting your own fashion doesn’t get any better!
+I find that it all relates because what I cant find to fit exactly, I just make.
 I hope they are helping someone fru-fru up the little girl in their life!

 Don’t forget to check out these other crafting posts on momdot: